International Network for Life Studies

 From 1969 to 1982 === nothing happened.

-Debate occurred in 1983 when the Ministry of Heath and Welfare started to create the Japanese criteria of brain death.
+A debate occurred in 1983, when the Ministry of Heath and Welfare aimed to create the Japanese criteria of brain death.

-In 1992, the Prime Minister's special committee on brain death and transplantation concluded that brain death is equal to human death, and the donor's prior declaration of transplantation is necessary for organ removal.
+In 1992, the Prime Minister's Special Committee on Brain-death and Transplantation concluded that brain death was equal to human death, and the donor's prior declaration of transplantation was necessary for organ removal.
 At the same time, a minority opinion saying that brain death should not be considered human death, was added to that report.

 In 1997, Japan's Organ Transplantation Law was finally established.